istopwg/pwg-books/ippguide/printers.md

 ```

 > Note: The "requested-attributes" attribute lists attributes (or groups of
-> attributes) that the client is interested in.
+> attributes) that the Client is interested in.
 The 'printer-description'
 > group asks for all status and information attributes while the 'job-template'
 > group asks for all capability attributes.
 For compatibility reasons, the
 > "media-col-database" attribute needs to be requested explicitly.